 For the CBS-hosted TNF games, the best service to use is CBS All Access.
 This service is $5.99 a month (yeah, 6 bucks a month!) and offers live streaming of ALL CBS-hosted NFL games that broadcast in your area.
 It also offers a ton of live TV and on-demand CBS TV shows, so it’s a great value beyond football.

-PlayStation Vue has also announced they just added NFL Network to their two upper-tier plans.
+PlayStation Vue also has added NFL Network to their two upper-tier plans.
 As for NFL RedZone, you’ll have to pay $39.99 up front, but it will last you the entire season.
 Not terrible when you piece that out to a month-to-month cost, but it doesn’t give you the option to cancel it if you decide you don’t want it for the entire season.
+DIRECTV NOW does not currently offer NFL Network.

 Once again, if you’re a Verizon Wireless customer, you’re in luck as you’ll be able to live stream Thursday Night Football on your device using the NFL Mobile app.